IngoSehnbruch/FlexTTS/README.md

 - On first start, the model is downloaded and saved to persistent storage (~1.9GB) before the app is ready to use
 - On container-startup, the xtts model is loaded into memory before the app is ready to use
 - On installing, the first build on a Pi5 will take up to 10-15 minutes (with a good internet connection)
+- The OpenAI-compatible API maps standard OpenAI voices to your speakers as configured in the OPENAI_VOICE_MAPPING dictionary

 ## License